FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/identity_role_v3.md

 ## Attributes Reference

-`id` is set to the ID of the found role.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `name` - See Argument Reference above.
-* `domain_id` - See Argument Reference above.
+* `id` - The data source ID in UUID format.
+* `display_name` - The display name of the role displayed on the console.
+* `description` - The description of the policy.
+* `catalog` - The service catalog of the policy.
+* `type` - The display mode of the policy.
+* `policy` - The content of the policy.